 You don’t have to be an expert as long as you know a little more than your readers.
-Consider your blog as the content hub which you then can connect with all your social media channels and you’re set.
+Consider your blog as the content hub, which you then can connect with all your social media channels and you’re set.
 You’ve just created your digital business card.
-Landing a gig as a remote social media assistant will now be a lot easier.
+Landing a gig as a remote social media manager will now be a lot easier.

 Skills That Help You to Become a Social Media Content Manager

-So, the little girl who used to be in love with her phone turned 35 this year (that’s me).
-Yikes!
-But the fact that I’ve become older doesn’t change the fact that I still enjoy playing with my phone, like, ALL THE TIME.
-But the best part is that today I get paid to play with my phone—life isn’t bad!
+So, the little girl who used to be in love with her phone will turn 38 this year (that’s me).
+Yikes.
+But, the fact that I’ve become older doesn’t change the fact that I still enjoy playing with my phone, like, ALL THE TIME.
+But, the best part is that today I get paid to play with my phone—life isn’t bad.

-But while that sounds like all fun and lollipops this is actually hard work (seriously).
+While that sounds like all fun and lollipops, this is actually hard work.
 Not the physical type of work, even though your thumbs will surely get buff, but mentally, like most “regular” jobs out there.
 My job can be absolutely exhausting at times but in a good way.
 You know, the type of exhaustion that actually feels great?

 How to Be a Great Social Media Manager